 The Estonian Association of Information Technology and Telecommunications (ITL) is a non-profit organisation assembling ICT companies and education institutions.
 There are currently 42 companies and organisations with over 3,700 employees in the association.
 The turnover of companies belonging to ITL amounted to over 15 billion kroons (ca 937,500,000 euros) in 2007.
 Throughout its long history (the predecessor of the ITL Association of Computer Companies was established in 1993) the organisation has tried to contribute to the development of both its own and other economic sectors.
 In 2007, the share of GDP produced by companies belonging to ITL was approximately 10%.
 For the coming years, the organisation has formulated the following vision: to support the development of the ICT sector by directing its activities more outwards (abroad, including the EU) and seeking synergy between ICT companies and fields related to the ICT sector.

-In order to make the development of the ICT sector more systematic, ITL has elaborated a document called Development Plan for the Estonian ICT Sector.
+Elaboration of a development plan for the ICT sector In order to make the development of the ICT sector more systematic, ITL has elaborated a document called Development Plan for the Estonian ICT Sector.
 The objective of the document is to give directions (primarily) to the sector itself and to its support structures for the next five years.
 The development defines focus areas for investment and competences to be developed.
 The strategy is a consensus-based document setting out directions and activities for the Estonian ICT sector.
 The document was completed in February 2009.
+Conclusions of the ICT foresight report EST_IT@2018[1] carried out by the Estonian Development Fund considerably contributed to the elaboration of the development plan.
+In addition, outputs of the strategy will be used as an input for new projects in the framework of a recently launched cluster development programme[2].

-Since ICT permeates all important branches of economy, ITL has initiated several co-operation projects with other economic sectors.
+Co-operation with other branches of economy Since ICT permeates all important branches of economy, ITL has initiated several co-operation projects with other economic sectors.
 Some years ago, the association started a SWOT-analysis on cluster development and has carried out several surveys about the ICT landscape in Estonia.
 Since 2006, regular discussions have been held with representatives of associations and companies of other economic branches.
 As an outcome of these, several new opportunities have emerged for the application of ICT in the development of production processes and products of the so-called traditional industry.
+The following is a short overview of three co-operation projects: development of wood logistics in an e-environment, development of an Innovation Centre, and establishment of an ICT Demo Centre.

+Development of wood logistics in an e-environment This project serves as an excellent example of how co-operation between companies and business associations can lead to innovative projects and solutions.
+In addition, the project proves that the realisation of a good idea takes time and needs incitement also from central or local government.
 The project was launched in 2007, when the management boards of the Estonian Logistics Association (EL) and ITL came together with an aim to discuss co-operation potential.
 In December 2007, first joint seminar on general issues was held for the members of the two associations.
 In April 2008, another seminar followed in order to analyse specific co-operation possibilities.
 In the course of the seminar, a list of potential co-operation projects was drawn up.
 Members of the associations then picked out three projects and evaluated their development potential during a joint seminar in June 2008.
 These three projects were:

 1) Electronic conveyance document in wood transport (a working title for the wood logistics project).